Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Description**: OperationId should be of the form `Noun_Verb`.

-**Why the rule is important**: AutoRest breaks the operation id into its `Noun` and `Verb` where `Noun` becomes name of the operations class and the `Verb` becomes the name of the method in that class.
+**Impact on generated code**: AutoRest breaks the operation id into its `Noun` and `Verb` where `Noun` becomes name of the operations class and the `Verb` becomes the name of the method in that class, i.e., operations are grouped inside the operations class named after the noun.
 Not adhering to this format can either cause AutoRest to fail or can generate semantically incorrect SDK.

 **How to fix the violation**: Ensure operationId is of the form `Noun_Verb`.